 All other concession fares can be booked via phone or in-person through one of our Booking Centres or Accredited Agents.

 If you are uncertain if you are entitled to a concession ticket, please do not hesitate to contact us.

 All Australian residents holding a valid Pensioner Concession card, Pensioner SmartRider or digital wallet are entitled to 50% off the regular fare.

-If you are a Western Australian Pensioner cardholder and you register your card with us, you will also be eligible to receive two free or one return ticket every calendar year.
+If you are a Western Australian Pensioner cardholder and you register your card with us, you will also be eligible to receive two free journeys or one return journey every calendar year.